-- Government-backed multifamily loan: It is a government-insured mortgage best suited for owner-occupied multifamily houses or apartment complexes.
+- Government-backed multifamily loan: Best for owner-occupied multifamily houses or apartment complexes.

 Types of Multifamily Loans